-On today’s date in 1988, an international forum on the beluga whale (Delphinapterus leucas) was held in Tadoussac, Que., after it was discovered the species was endangered by pollution in the St. Lawrence River and Saguenay River.
+On today’s date in 1988, an international forum on the beluga whale (Delphinapterus leucas) was held in Tadoussac, Qué., after the species was found to be endangered by pollution in the St. Lawrence River and Saguenay River.

 Since the issue was first brought to light in 1988, several beluga whales have been found dead along the shores of the St. Lawrence River.
 In 2013, the CBC reported fewer than three dead baby belugas washed up on shore each summer, based on data dating back to the early 1980s; however, in 2012, researchers in Tadoussac found 17 dead beluga calves dead, drifting in the water, or washed up on shore.